Funding

 Institution Name and position

-For research or community engagement: In no more than 300 words, write a proposal that outlines your project’s goals, methods, and anticipated outcomes.
+In no more than 300 words, write a proposal that outlines your project’s goals, methods, and anticipated outcomes.
 The proposal can be written in English or Arabic.
+Up to 5 grants will be awarded for research: study resulting in a thesis/journal article/book chapter in museum, preservation, and archaeological studies.
+Sudanese MA and PhD students are encouraged to apply.

 Submit your application: send the above information to amsarc2017@gmail.com